 Next, start adding domains to that Environment, and to help you out Chameleon will show you a list of domains and subdomains that you can select.

 Once you have your Environments set, you'll be able to publish any Experience within one, the other, or all domain groups. 😉 You can do this during your Experience configuration from the Dashboard after you style it.

 Choose the Environment (s) where you want to publish your Experience from the drop-down menu and you're done!

 With Environments, it is easier than ever to control where your Experiences are displayed.
 Already using URL rules?
 Also, welcome 3-click domain management!

 If you want to move your domains from one Environment to another, go to the Domains page, scroll down to Manage Domains, and click on "Enter Edit Mode".
 You can update the Environments of your domains, and archive, or restore previously archived domains.

 When managing Experiences, if a new subdomain is detected and the parent domain is assigned to an Environment, the new subdomain will also be assigned to that Environment.

 This way, you can fast-check the different deployment domains for all your Experiences.
 Also, anytime you want to adjust where your Experiences show up, you can do it quickly and precisely.

 👉 Learn more about managing your domains with Environments from this article.

-The Environments feature is also available from the Analytics tab of each Experience.
-Always know where the Experience is set to show up and quickly update this if you need to.
+The Environments feature is also visible on the Analytics tab of each Experience. so you can easily update this if you need to.